marcglasberg/asyncredux.com/flutter/miscellaneous/database-and-cloud.md

 How to interact with the database or the cloud?

 Pretend the user presses a button in the widget, which ends up dispatching an action.
-This action's reducer will connect to the cloud and/or database to get the desired information.
+This action reducer will connect to the cloud and/or database to get the desired information.

 You could directly connect to the cloud and database from the async reducer, but it's better to have a **DAO** (data access object) to abstract those implementation details.

-This could be your action's reducer:
+This could be your action reducer:

 ```dart
 Future<AppState> reduce() async {